Jwely/espa-api/README.md

 2. All calls will be made over HTTPS only and will require HTTP Basic Authentication.
     * Users will be authenticated against the ERS (EROS Registration System).
 Credentials used for EarthExplorer are used here.
+    * The exception to this is the call to authenticate.
+This call is needed so clients are able to determine if a user should even be allowed to perform operations.
+This can later be modified to return roles.

 3. Each operation will be stateless.
 Sessions, cookies, etc will not be used.

+4.

 ## Proposed User API Operations